This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 v1 <= v2

-Parameters other than vector types can be of any type that can be forcibly converted to a vector type, including single-level array types (such as
+- In addition to vector types, the parameters can be any type that can be explicitly cast to a vector type, including single-dimensional array types (such as

-One of the two parameters must be a vector type.
+At least one of the parameters must be a vector type.

 The dimensions of the two parameters must be the same.